ruptivespatial/gophertile/README.md

 Gophertile is a port of the Mapbox [Mercantile python library](https://github.com/mapbox/mercantile) to Go.

-Not everything is currenly supported.
+Not everything is currently supported.

 //TODO code snippets and usage